tify-iiif-viewer/tify/doc/user-guide.md

 Any number of pages can be viewed next to each other.

-Open the pages view and select multiple pages by clicking on them while pressing <kbd>Ctrl</kbd> &ndash; or long-press if you are using a touch screen.
+Open the pages view and select multiple pages by clicking on them while pressing <kbd>Ctrl</kbd> &ndash; or long-press on a touch screen.

 ## Key Bindings